 In January 2018 the BID levy paying community will have a chance to vote for The Northbank BID to continue driving daily improvements around Trafalgar Square, Strand, Aldwych and surrounding streets.
 The BID has worked as a catalyst to private-public partnerships, bringing Westminster City Council, Tfl, The Met Police and other key London partners to the forefront of the areas needs and ambitions, creating a direct link with the businesses.
 Between this partnership effort, the teams on the ground and support from the local community, The Northbank BID has achieved a lot in its first 4.5 years.

-In September The BID will publish its BID Proposal for the second term 2018-2023, drawing together how the Executive and Street teams have answered the business community’s key concerns and implementing five years of improvements.
-Through consultation, here’s what you’ve fedback following the first term of initiatives covering: public realm improvements, street cleaning and reporting, safety and security, marketing and promotion, and corporate social responsibility.
+The BID has published its BID Proposal for the second term 2018-2023, drawing together how the Executive and Street teams have answered the business community’s key concerns and implementing five years of improvements.
+Through consultation, here’s what you’ve fed back following the first term of initiatives covering: public realm improvements, street cleaning and reporting, safety and security, marketing and promotion, and corporate social responsibility.

 Our current Business Plan 2013-2018 is our mandate which sets out what we are delivering in the BID’s first term.
 This allowed local businesses to work together in shaping and influencing a programme of physical, social and economic change with full consultation into what businesses wanted to see, the changes that could be made and what we could achieve as a collective.